 But there’s a lot to learn about these critters, and getting rid of them may be both easier and more difficult than you think.

 Getting to Know Skunks

 Skunks are a fascinating critter that can be found in many parts of the world.
 Most people only know them for their scent, but there’ a lot more to these little guys than meets the eye.

 Types of Skunk

-There are actually several species of skunk, many of which can be found in the US and other parts of North America.
+There are actually several different types of skunk, many of which can be found in the US and other parts of North America.
 The following species may all be found in the US: